-Helping customers, protecting our employees and the public
+Supporting customers, protecting our employees and the public

-Recognizing the uncertainty associated with the current COVID-19 pandemic, Hydro Ottawa is taking measures to help customers, protect the health and safety of our employees and the residents of the City of Ottawa and the village of Casselman while ensuring to provide reliable electricity services.
+Recognizing the uncertainty associated with the current COVID-19 pandemic, Hydro Ottawa is taking measures to help our customers, and protect the health and safety of our employees and the residents of the City of Ottawa and the village of Casselman while ensuring to provide reliable electricity services.